curateteaching/digitalpedagogy/keywords/storytelling.md

 * Copy of the Artifact:
 * Creator and Affiliation: Maria Merlos, LaGuardia Community College

-This story offers autobiographical reflection on literacy and schooling, situating a student’s current ESL (English as a Second Language) studies, as well as an account of trauma and its aftermath.
+This story offers autobiographical reflection on literacy and schooling, situating a student’s current English as a Second Language (ESL) studies, as well as an account of trauma and its aftermath.
 It is also valuable as a community college story.
+This story is in many ways classic StoryCenter (Center for Digital Storytelling) work, and as such accessible to any educator for whom autobiographical expression may be powerful.

 ### Delaware River
 ![screenshot](images/storytelling-delaware-river.png)